AbrJA/rdkafka/README.md

 while (identical(results, list())) {
   results <- consumer$consume(num_results = 10, timeout_ms = 1000)
 }
 #> Timeout was reached with no new messages
+#> Timeout was reached with no new messages
 data.table::rbindlist(results)
 #>      topic   key     value